Reviewed by: Melissa Anderson / Reading level: Grade 9 / First covered: September 2016

 It is beneficial to have internship and employment experiences in various financial fields.
 At the minimum, they will have high GRE or GMAT test scores and exceptional grades.

 Many institutions are diminishing or removing standardized testing in the admissions process.
 But they are still a way to distinguish yourself from similarly qualified applicants.
-It’s important to consider which test is most likely to impress schools.
+It’s essential to consider which test is most likely to impress schools.
 The GMAT is reputed to be more challenging in its mathematics than the GRE.
-Also, the GMAT is specifically geared towards business degrees.
+Also, the GMAT is geared explicitly towards business degrees.
 If you exclusively apply to business schools, you will weigh this decision differently.

 Thus, you may avoid these unless you feel less confident or for whatever reason.
 You will likely benefit from this advantage if you are organized enough to work with adequate preparation time.
-If you are unusually language-oriented, a focus on the GRE may be to your advantage.
+If you are unusually language-oriented, focusing on the GRE may be to your advantage.
 Its verbal section features notoriously arcane vocabulary.
 This can be a barrier or an advantage if you are erudite enough to master anomalous terms.

 Candidates should also understand the fundamental quantitative tools financial professionals use in various sectors.
 These include computational tools related to: